Empowering 1,500 households in northern Uganda

 We have 10 years’ experience setting up village savings, loans and training programmes in marginalised communities in Uganda, Kenya and Tanzania.
 This programme in Karamoja will benefit from the support of our experienced staff in Kenya who have been using this model for the past ten years.

-All of our programmes are Sustainable, Transformation, Inspirational and Replicable (STIR) and we measure impact so donors know their gifts are well used.
+All of our programmes are Sustainable, Transformational, Inspirational and Replicable (STIR) and we measure impact so donors know their gifts are well used.

 Read more about the Charity running this project.